aditya-3301/aditya-3301/README.md

 ### `me`

-I'm CS student at **BITS Pilani Hyderabad**, currently deep in neural networks and bioinformatic pipeine research.
+I'm CS student at **BITS Pilani**, currently deep in neural networks and bioinformatic pipeine research.
 I like understanding systems from the ground up, dataset to deployment,tokenizer to transformer.

 ---